Smrithi23/Wallet-Manager/README.md

-# SpiderTask2
+# Wallet Manager

-## Initial Setup
-Run command 'npm run dev' to get the server started and the website running.

-## Use
-This website allows users to register and login.
-It helps users manage their expenses by allowing them to add, update and delete expenses and displays the total expense.
+This website helps users to manage their expenses by allowing them to add, update and delete expenses and displays the total expense.